bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/variables/variables.md

 In this contract, we have two state variables, the string `text` on line 6 and the uint `num` (line 7).

 ## 2. Local Variables
-*Local Variables* are stored in the *memory*, their values are only accessible within the function they are defined in.
+*Local Variables* are stored in the *memory* their values are only accessible within the function they are defined in.
 Local Variables are not stored on the blockchain.
 In this contract, the uint `i` (line 11) is a local variable.

 ## 3. Global Variables